Senpai-Coders/CAPSTONE-PHS-Machine/phsmachine_docu/docs/_page_settings.md

 ![relay tog](_media/relay%20tog.png)

 These relays are the switches that controls any components that can be turned on and off by the system.
 Usually these components is **solenoid valve, pump, lights, etc..**.
-If the system is in **debugging mode** you can toggle these relays manualy to test it's functionality.
+If the system is in **debugging mode** you can toggle these relays manually to test it's functionality.

 > **REMINDER** : Some of these relays handle high voltage components.
 Please be careful when testing